 Children who may be prone to unbuckle, loosen or re-position their restraints may require a special vest or harness to keep them secure.
-Parents should not modify the clips and straps on a child’s seat, but rather, try out seats that have different kinds of clips that are more difficult for a child to unbuckle.
+Parents should not modify the harness chest clip, buckle, or straps on a child’s seat, but rather, try out seats that have different kinds of clips that are more difficult for a child to unbuckle.
 In these cases, there are safeguards to accommodate these behaviors and keep children safe.

 In addition to finding the right restraints, it can be helpful to introduce soothing techniques to relax children while they are in their seats.
 Some adaptive boosters come with internal speakers to hook into an mp3 player, which can be calming for children with autism and other sensory or behavioral disorders.
 Many parents also have success using iPads or other tablets to calm and distract their children with games designed specifically for children with special needs.